Sample Colors of Autumn Worksheet

 5 One day when Celia was climbing up to her tree house, she noticed the oak tree looked a little different.
 First she noticed some of the leaves turning yellow, and the next day she spotted some orange ones.

 6 "Autumn is coming!"
 Celia exclaimed to Cotton.
 "Soon the green leaves will change to many bright, beautiful colors!
 Just you wait and see!"
 Celia wanted to explain to Cotton just why it is that the leaves change color, but she wasn't quite sure.
-She decided to ask the expert-her dad.
+She decided to ask an expert - her dad.
 He knew everything.

 7 That night at the dinner table, she got the whole story.